sheriff1/sheriff1.github.io/_posts/2019-05-25-professional-development-and-professional-enablement.md

 With that down, I was able to iterate on that code to make it more systematic and less hard-coded.

-In further adding additional "rank-ables" into the data set in my rank creation functions, I found a quirk in what the data actually represented.
-There's a "streak" field in the Standings API data, and I came to find out it was not indicative of whether it is a wins or losses streak, where by the eyeball test, Cleveland ranked highest with "10"...losses.
+In further adding additional "rank-ables" into the data set in my rank creation functions, I found a quirk in what the data represented.
+There's a "streak" field in the Standings API data, and I came to find out it was not indicative of whether it is a wins or losses streak (by the eyeball test, Cleveland ranked highest with "10"...losses).

-It also wasn't indicative of the recency of this streak; if it's all-time for the season or of the last 10 games.
+It also wasn't indicative of the recency of this streak; if it's all-time for the season or of the last ten games.
 Ended up being the latter in this scenario, making the statistic doubly-less interesting.
 (I take it back!; there's a "winStreak" T/F field that tells you which direction that streak number goes).

-Quirks like this would rear their ugly head again...
+Quirks like this would rear their ugly head again.

 ### Moar framework (Bootstrap)